Men's Top Concerns

 3. Exfoliate twice weekly

-You should incorporate an exfoliating product into your regimen twice a week—applied in the evening, after cleansing, and before moisturizing.
+So, incorporate an exfoliating product into your regimen twice a week—applied in the evening, after cleansing, and before moisturizing.
 You want a cleansed surface that allows the exfoliating product to work unencumbered, and then you want to immediately hydrate it, to help it rebound.

-Doing this in the evening allows a full overnight recovery, in case there’s any redness.
-But it’s not like you’re taking a pumice stone to your face, here.
 There are lots of gentle scrubs (look for a low concentration of exfoliating beads, or even pumice and seed bits—it’ll probably have the word “gentle” on it, too) and even some gentle (low-strength) exfoliating serums and dual cleanser-exfoliators.
 For the latter, look for ingredients like lactic or glycolic acid, and salicylic acid.
 All of these products will also help keep pores clear and prevent breakouts—especially anything with salicylic acid.
+Some people with dry skin react inversely to all exfoliating chemicals, though, so always test it out on a small patch of skin.

+If you have routinely dry skin, then you may have to elevate your regimen above the baseline/minimalist routine.
+That is to say, you need a little extra push, above a cleanser, moisturizer, and exfoliator.
+Specifically, you should consider things like hydrating masks, oils, and serums.
 A 2-3x weekly sheet mask can plump your skin full of ultra nourishing ingredients.
 Our soothing Bamboo Charcoal Sheet Mask (with bonus beard oil) and Cactus Soothing Face Mask both give you a spa-like treatment, leaving skin glowing, but more importantly, you’re left feeling extremely nourished and hydrated.

 5. Moisturize at least twice a day

 However, if you have dry skin, it’s wise to double up on moisture, by applying a hydrating serum or a hydration-boosting gel underneath your SPF.
-Many of our dry-skinned customers achieve this by pairing the Gel Moisturizer with the SPF Moisturizer.
+Many of our dry-skinned customers achieve this by pairing Cardon’s Gel Moisturizer with the SPF Moisturizer.
+It utilizes cactus extract as well as rosehip oil and niacinamide to calm, smooth, heal, and balance your skin.
+It’s also a perfect fit for a bedtime moisturizer, to trap moisture in the skin while you sleep (and since you don’t exactly need the SPF moisturizer overnight).

 Cardon Products Are